dhercar/GDUM/README.md

 ### Predict with new data

-It is often useful look to use predictions to visualize the effect of individual predictors.
+It is often useful to visualize the effect of individual predictors.
 This can also be achieved with `predict_gdum()`.

 ``` r
 # generate new data